PaulAndreRada/craneo/README.md

 </br></br>

 ## Quick Start
-Let’s build a hello world bot program in 3 simple steps then pass it to a Craneo instance.
+Build a hello world bot program in 3 simple steps then pass it to a Craneo instance.
-First install Craneo then create an `bot.js` file in an empty directory.
+First install Craneo then create a `bot.js` file in an empty directory.

 ###Create a response
 This function will be our bot’s response to the words ‘hello’ and ‘arise’.